Welcome to CUPE Local 520

 Thank-you to those Members elected as Trustees…

-Rey Dellomas-Mi Huynh-Roland Vispo
+Rey Dellomas-Julius Cruz-Roland Vispo

 …for looking after the well being of our Local!